 Apart from increasing your knowledge about current affairs, reading newspapers will also help you in a lot of areas:

-You can also keep a note of these new words, either in your diary or in your mobile notepad app, and keep revisiting these words ones in a while so that you don’t forget the old words when you learn the new ones.
-Also, try to use these new words in your daily conversation, writing or chatting and inculcate it everywhere so that you won’t forget and your vocabulary is enhanced.
+You can also keep a note of these new words, either in your diary or in your mobile notepad app, and keep revisiting these words once in a while so that you don’t forget the old words when you learn the new ones.
+Also, try to use these new words in your daily conversation, writing, or chatting and inculcate them everywhere so that you won’t forget and your vocabulary is enhanced.

 Improve your language skills and communication skills: